- The definition of a precinct is a part of a district or town set aside for police or voting purposes.

 The part of a town that is under the control of one particular division of a police department is an example of a precinct.

-Origin: ME precincte < ML praecinctum < L praecinctus, pp. of praecingere, to encompass < prae-, before (see pre-) + cingere, to surround, gird (see cinch)
+Origin: Middle English precincte from Midieval Latin praecinctum from Classical Latin praecinctus, past participle of praecingere, to encompass from prae-, before (see pre-) plush cingere, to surround, gird (see cinch)

 Used by arrangement with John Wiley & Sons, Inc.